RoboJackets/membership-agreement/agreement.md

 person must be within talking distance when any powered, sharp, or impact tools are being used.
 No logged-in machine may be left unattended at any time.
-3. Active use of the Common Machining Area and active noise-generating fabrication activities in team spaces should not occur during announced "Cold Shop" events, such as sponsor visits to the SCC.
+3. Active use of the Common Machining Area and active noise-generating fabrication activities in team spaces should not occur during announced "cold shop" events, such as sponsor visits to the SCC.
 Such activities may resume after the end of the scheduled visit, even if the sponsor is still present.
 You must apply all safety precautions with sponsors if they enter active work areas.
 4. Safety glasses are to be worn by everyone in the work area anytime that powered, sharp, or impact tools are being